steph-viereckl/100-days-of-code-python/README.md

 10. `git diff chapter3.txt` to see differences
     11. This will help you determine whether you just need to
 12. `git checkout chapter3.txt` will roll back to last version that was committed
+13. `git rm --cached -r .` remove everything from the staging area

 ## Remote Repositories